sidthedev/sidthedev/README.md

 Key Learnings : Understood the way Applications are developed keeping mind the Browser Compatability which is the first access point to any service ( end user / api's etc )
-Learnt the art of reverse engineering a problem with the help of powerful tools like wireshark, network monitor,fiddler,process monitor,socket tracer,windbg, analyzing core dumps and revieing the stack trace to accurately identify the function call that caused the failure etc.
+Learnt the art of reverse engineering a problem with the help of powerful tools like wireshark, network monitor,fiddler,process monitor,socket tracer,windbg, analyzing core dumps and reviewing the stack trace to accurately identify the function call that caused the failure etc.
 Here is a link to one of the sessions I had delivered to Bangalore DotNet Developer Community:

 https://www.youtube.com/watch?v=RF7IQQAwmgU